 The key will obviously be the transition between your power clean and your back squat.
 You have to be able to clean the bar up to your chest and get the bar back into the back squat position.
-And then from there, you are going to do push press, you have to adjust the weight according to what you can power clean and press over your head; that should be interesting.
+And then from there, you are going to do push press.
+You must adjust the weight according to what you can power clean and press over your head; that should be interesting.

 Go ahead and check out the highlights.
-I am going to post right after this and make you post your scores up and get after it.
+I will post right after this and make you post your scores up and get after it.
 We’ll see what you got.

-Give it a go and leave you to score below.
+Please give it a go, and leave you to score below.

 I do this one of the barbell complexes; if you are looking for more barbell complexes, you can check out Barbell Battlefield.